BHUMESH438/1.10-react_router_mixmaster/README.md

 #### Loader

-Each route can define a "loader" function to provide data to the route element before it renders.
+Each route can define a "loader" function to provide data to the route element before it renders.like prefetching

 - must return something even "null" otherwise error